streamr-dev/data-api/performance-test/README.markdown

    latencies.csv.
 After installation run `R` to open up the interpreter and run the function `source("visualize-latency.R")`.

+*Note*: it is imperative that the server and clients agree on the setting `TOTAL_CLIENTS` in [constants.js](constants.js) or else the server will either wait for clients that will never connect or it will shutdown because too many clients connected.

 ## Configuring time synchronization over NTP